 the EMLSR Link Bitmap subfield of the EML Control field shall contain a different value than the

-EMLSR Link Bitmap value contained in (#16927)the most recent EML Operating Mode Notification frame successfully transmitted by the non-AP MLD.
+EMLSR Link Bitmap value contained in (#16927)the most recent EML Operating Mode Notification frame successfully transmitted by the non-AP MLD. (#15073)The AP MLD and the non-AP MLD shall use the updated EMLSR padding delay, the EMLSR transition delay, and the EMLSR Link Bitmap value in the most recent EML Operating Mode Notification frame with the EMLSR Parameter Update field successfully transmitted by the non-AP MLD.

-g) The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the
+g) The non-AP MLD shall be switched back to the listening operation on the EMLSR link(s) after the

 EMLSR transition delay time last indicated by the non-AP MLD either in the EMLSR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element or in the EMLSR Transition Delay subfield of the EMLSR Parameter Update field in the last successfully transmitted EML Operating Mode Notification frame, if any of the following conditions is met and this is defined as the end of the frame exchanges: